codedwrench/xlinkhandheldassistant/Docs/README.md

 - Monitor mode (only on Linux)
 - Plugin mode (only for PSP)
+- Vita Mode (for use with the Playstation Vita on Vita games only, you still need plugin mode for PSP games)

 These modes have their own upsides and downsides which will be explained below.

 - Monitor mode: can only be used on Linux and is generally less reliable than the Plugin mode, its reliability highly depends on the WiFi card used and how busy the WiFi space is in general.
 The upside of Monitor mode is that it also works on Playstation Vita games, and hopefully in the future more devices as well.
-- Plugin mode: can be used on both Windows and Linux, however it only works on PSP games (PSP or Vita using Adrenaline) and needs a plugin to be enabled on the respective device, so the device needs to be modded (CFW/HEN) as well.
+- Plugin mode: can be used on Windows, Linux and MacOS, however it only works on PSP games (PSP or Vita using Adrenaline) and needs a plugin to be enabled on the respective device, so the device needs to be modded (CFW/HEN) as well.
+- Vita mode: This is solely for Vita games on the Vita for now, no plugin is required as this uses a specific function of XLink Kai (available from 7.4.42).
+The best possible option for Vita games.

 \
 Follow one of the following guides depending on your chosen method and operating system:

 - [Linux - Monitor Mode][]
 - [Linux - Plugin Mode][]
+- [Linux - Vita Mode][]
 - [Windows - Plugin Mode][]
+- [Windows - Vita Mode][]
+- [MacOS - Plugin Mode][]
+- [MacOS - Vita Mode][]

 For a general description of all the functions in XLink Handheld Assistant, check [General Overview][].